Here are some of stories about Play Me, I’m Yours. Some are wonderful and uplifting, others simply bizarre.

 Two journalists in Sydney were independently sent out to cover the story of the Play Me, I’m Yours Sydney 2009.
 Meeting for the first time at one of the pianos they have since got married!
 Luke Jerram was invited to their wedding!
-Another couple first met at Liverpool Street Station in London, then fell in love with the piano was invited to their wedding a year later!
-This couple in NYC decided to get married beside a street piano!
-This man proposed using the street piano.
+Another couple first met at our street piano in Liverpool Street Station, London.
+They fell in love and had the street piano at their wedding one year later!
+This couple in NYC decided to get married beside a street piano and this man proposed using the street piano.

 Ukranian Peace Piano

 Inspired by Play Me, I’m Yours in Paris Markiyan Matse set up this Peace Piano in Kiev.
 We are now currently working with a Ukranian arts organisation to bring a full presentation of Play Me, I’m Yours to Kiev in 2015:

 Star Performers are found!

 In April 2013 Luke met Italian pianist, Samuele Rossini, who had arrived in London with nothing, homeless and looking for work.
 Samuele explained how when he first arrived in London by train, there was a piano just waiting for him at St Pancras International Station.
 Playing each day at the station, he was spotted by a producer and has just made his first album!
 Nice guy too!

 In 2012, ELEVEN-year-old George Harliono was filmed playing one of our Street Pianos in Cambridge by a member of the public.
 The Youtube film quickly went viral on the internet.
 He was described by the Sun Newspaper as a “Pint Sized Piano Prodigy”